 characterized by self-awareness and internal motivation.
 In a world filled

-with chaotic distraction, advocates of mindfulness say it can be a salve
+with chaotic distractions, advocates of mindfulness say it can be a salve

 for the conflict, impulsiveness and stress plaguing modern students and